 Figure 3.
 Vero cells were transduced with HSV particles produced from our BACYAC vector carrying the full genome sequence of wildtype HSV-1 (KOS strain) along with an EGFP reporter.
-Images were taken at 48 hours post-transfection.
+Images were taken at 48 hours post-transduction.
 Magnification: 100x.
 Left: bright field.
-Right: GFP.
+Right: EGFP.

 HSV amplicon vectors

 VectorBuilder offers HSV-1 amplicon plasmids containing minimal viral sequences, namely the origin of replication (oriS) and packaging sequence (pac), plus one or more gene(s) of interest.
 Amplicon plasmids can be packaged into infectious but replication-defective viral particles in the presence of helper functions that can be provided in the form of a BAC carrying the entire HSV-1 genome except for the viral packaging signals.

 The basic design of our HSV-1 amplicon plasmid is depicted in Figure 4 below:

 Figure 4.
 Map of HSV-1 amplicon plasmid.

 Promoter: The promoter that drives your gene of interest is placed here.